Ray Caldwell: Playing career

-Caldwell was released by the Red Sox in July 1919 after a poor start to the season, in which he compiled an ERA of 3.94 (his record, however, was 7–4).
+Caldwell was released by the Red Sox in July 1919 after a poor start to the season, in which he compiled an earned run average of 3.94 (his record, however, was 7–4).
 Caldwell finished the season with the Indians, managed by player-manager Tris Speaker.
 When he met Speaker to sign a contract, he was initially confused by the wording, as it did not tell him to avoid alcohol after pitching games.
 Speaker told him it was intentional, aiming for Caldwell to stick to a specific regimen: pitch, drink, sleep the hangover the next day, then come back for wind sprints two days later and batting practice the day after that.
-The gambit seemed to work for the six starts Caldwell made that year with Cleveland, as he went 5–1 with a 1.71 ERA.
-His five wins including the aforementioned game in which he was struck by lightning, and a no-hitter against his former longtime teammates, the New York Yankees, on September 10.
+Caldwell was struck by lightning while playing for the Cleveland Indians against the Philadelphia Athletics in 1919; despite being knocked unconscious, he refused to leave the game, having pitched 8 2/3 innings, and went on to record the final out for the win.
+For the six starts Caldwell made that year with Cleveland, he went 5–1 with a 1.71 earned run average.
+This included the game where he was struck by lightning and a no-hitter against his former longtime teammates, the New York Yankees, on September 10.

-In his first full season with the Indians, in 1920, Caldwell went 20–10, with a 3.86 ERA.
+In his first full season with the Indians, in 1920, Caldwell went 20–10, with a 3.86 earned run average.
 The Indians went on to win the World Series that year, although Caldwell's contribution to that success proved to be negligible.
 He started Game 3, but recorded just one out, having given up two hits, a walk, and an earned run, before being lifted by Tris Speaker (the Indians did not come back from this, and Caldwell was charged with the loss).

 Caldwell's final season in the majors was in 1921, during which he primarily worked from the bullpen.
-His record was 6–6, with an ERA of 4.90.
-After leaving the Indians, Caldwell went on to spend many years playing for various clubs in the minor leagues, including the Kansas City Blues, with some degree of success, yet his long-established reputation dissuaded any major league outfit from giving him another chance.
+His record was 6–6, with an earned run average of 4.90.
+After leaving the Indians, Caldwell went on to spend many years playing for various clubs in the minor leagues, including the Kansas City Blues and the Birmingham Barons.
+At the age of 43, Caldwell faced 21-year-old Houston Buffaloes star Dizzy Dean in the opening game of the 1931 Dixie Series, which Dean had promised to win.
+Writer Zipp Newman later dubbed the matchup "the strength of youth versus the guile of the years".
+Caldwell pitched a shutout and also knocked in the only run to give the Barons a 1–0 victory on the way to winning the series.